chrismeyers/trumppet/README.md

 a MongoDB database.
 Linguistic analysis is then performed on this data.

 ## Usage
-This project is comprised of three components: trumppet-client, trumppet-server, and a Flask REST API connecting the two.
+This project is comprised of four components: trumppet-client, trumppet-server, a Flask REST API connecting the two, and a website.

 ```
 Usage: trumppet-client [OPTIONS] COMMAND [ARGS]...